 • Identify unique personal abilities and strengths in art and design

 • Enable the preparation of a portfolio of artwork to gain entry to third level courses.

 Leaving Certificate, Leaving Certificate Applied, or equivalent.

-When attending their interview, applicants are requested to bring with them some evidence of their interest.
+Applicants are requested to show some evidence of their interest.
 What we are looking for is primarily drawing from observation but also evidence of your interest in visual art or design.
 This can take many forms: notebooks, painting, photographs, diaries, poetry, models and ideas.
 Please feel free to bring whatever you feel best represents you, your interests and abilities.